Bishop Paprocki to Sen. Durbin: Change Your Heart; Change Your Abortion Votes

-SPRINGFIELD, Ill. — Bishop Thomas Paprocki of Springfield in Illinois has reiterated that U.S. Sen. Richard Durbin should not receive Holy Communion due to the Catholic lawmaker’s support for abortion, including a recent procedural vote against a bill that would bar abortion after 20 weeks into pregnancy.
+SPRINGFIELD, Ill. — Bishop Thomas Paprocki of Springfield, Illinois, has reiterated that U.S. Sen. Richard Durbin should not receive Holy Communion due to the Catholic lawmaker’s support for abortion, including a recent procedural vote against a bill that would bar abortion after 20 weeks into pregnancy.

 “Sen. Durbin was once pro-life.
 I sincerely pray that he will repent and return to being pro-life,” Bishop Paprocki said Thursday.
 “Because his voting record in support of abortion over many years constitutes ‘obstinate persistence in manifest grave sin,’ the determination continues that Sen. Durbin is not to be admitted to Holy Communion until he repents of this sin.
 This provision is intended not to punish, but to bring about a change of heart.”